Conway, Arkansas: History

 The city of Conway was founded by Asa P. Robinson, who came to the area shortly after the Civil War.
 Robinson was the chief engineer for the Little Rock-Fort Smith Railroad (now the Union Pacific).
 Part of his compensation was the deed to a tract of land, one square mile, located near the old settlement of Cadron.
-When the railroad came through, Robinson deeded a small tract of his land back to the railroad for a depot site.
+When the railroad came through, Robinson had deeded a small tract of his land back to the railroad for a depot site.
 He laid off a town site around the depot and named it "Conway Station" in honor of a famous Arkansas family.
 Conway Station contained two small stores, two saloons, a depot, some temporary housing, and a post office.
 Despite being founded as a railroad town, there is currently no passenger service; this is attributed to the increasing emphasis placed on cars.

 In 1878, Father Joseph Strub, a priest in the Roman Catholic Holy Ghost Fathers, arrived in Arkansas.
 A native of Alsace-Lorraine, Strub was expelled from Prussia during the Kulturkampf in 1872.
 He moved to the United States, settling in Pittsburgh, where he founded Duquesne University in October 1878.
 Difficulties with Bishop John Tuigg led Strub to leave Pittsburgh in late October 1878 to travel to Conway.
 In 1879, Strub convinced the Little Rock and Fort Smith Railroad to deed 200000 acre along the northern side of the Arkansas River to the Holy Ghost Fathers in order to found the St. Joseph Colony.
 This included land on which Father Strub founded and built St. Joseph Catholic Church of Conway.
 As part of the land deal, the railroad offered land at 20 cents per acre to every German immigrant.
 In order to attract Roman Catholic Germans to Conway and the surrounding areas, Father Strub wrote The Guiding Star for the St. Joseph Colony.
 In addition to extolling the qualities of Conway and the surrounding area, Father Strub provided information on how best to travel from Europe to Conway.
 By 1889, over 100 German families had settled in Conway, giving the town many of its distinctively German street and business names.

 On April 10, 1965, an F4 tornado struck Conway, causing six deaths and 200 injuries.